paulharte/devblog/src/pages/web-day/index.md

 ## How is this going to impact the industry

 When the barriers to adding LLM based features drop to almost nothing, it makes for a very competitive environment for 'AI' companies.
 It means that incumbents in different software sectors need not fear being 'left behind', as the pivot to add functionality for any reasonably modern software company is minimal.
-When you combine this fact with the fact that lots of VC capital has been pouring into anything with .ai in the web address means we are likely to see a lot of bankruptcies in this sphere when the VCs get bored of hype.
+When you combine this fact with the fact that lots of VC capital has been pouring into anything with .ai in the web address means we are likely to see a lot of bankruptcies in this sphere when the VCs get bored of the hype.

 On an individual level, the idea bandied about that 'prompt engineering' will be a key skill in the future is massively overblown, as a competent person can learn those skills in an afternoon, without even knowing how to code.